Appearance & Reality > The Lord Jesus Christ > Strong and weak

 MESSAGE: AR144

-I will now consider with you the different kinds and concepts of strength and power and the issues and dangers involved.
+In this message, I wish to consider with you the different kinds and concepts of strength and power and the issues and dangers involved.

-Spiritual power that is of the Lord is positive and builds up.
+Indeed, spiritual power that is of the Lord is worth pursuing.
+It is positive and it builds up.
 It empowers us to serve the Lord and overcome the enemy.
 This is the kind of power manifested in the life and ministry of the Lord Jesus and through the life and ministry of Paul and the other apostles.
+But not all spiritual power is of this kind.
+It is therefore important, as we seek to be strong in the Lord, that we have a clear understanding of the issues and dangers involved, so that we are not unduly drawn towards manifestations of spiritual power or seeking for spiritual experiences.

 Exodus 7:8-12